 The Sainte Chapelle you see today was one of a handful of the order of Sainte Chapelle churches that were dotted around France.
 Today, just a few remain, notably that of Vincennes and that in Châteaudun, on the edge of the Loire Valley.
 Many visitors don’t know this, but the Sainte Chapelle of Île de la Cité was originally constructed to house the Crown of Thorns, as well as Louis IX’s other ‘Passion Relics’.

-The Crown of Thorns is the most expensive Christian relic in history and before the fire at Notre Dame, could be found at the back of nearby Notre Dame Cathedral.
 Its silhouette was visible from underneath the red cloth that constantly covers it apart from the first Friday of every month when it was possible to view and kiss the relic.
 The image of Edessa was also originally housed here; it is a cloth on which the face of Jesus has allegedly been imprinted.

 Unfortunately, the building of Sainte Chapelle was badly damaged during the French revolution; whilst nearly two-thirds of the windows are genuine, lots of the chapel that can be seen today is the result of 19th Century reparations and restorations.